danhunsaker/calends/docs/cli/usage.rst

 .. option:: format <to-calendar> <to-format> [<stamp>]

    :- to-calendar: The calendar system to format the date/time with.
-   :- to-calendar: The format the date/time is expected to use.
+   :- to-format: The format the date/time is expected to use.
    :- stamp: The value to format.

-   Converts a date stamp from the :option:`parse` command to the given caledar/format.
+   Converts a date stamp from the :option:`parse` command to the given calendar/format.

 .. option:: offset <offset-calendar> [<offset> [<stamp>]]